-Specific complications of Spinal Fusion include:
+Specific complications of spinal fusion surgery include:

 - Urinary difficulties such as retention

-- Paralytic Ileus: Intestinal function may be temporarily absent or decreased
+- Paralytic ileus: Intestinal function may be temporarily absent or decreased

-- Spinal Cord Injury can cause paralysis in certain areas depending on where the injury occurs.
+- Spinal cord injury can cause paralysis in certain areas depending on where the injury occurs

-- Implant migration: if the implant moves from where the surgeon initially placed it, a second operation may be required.
+- Implant migration: if the implant moves from where the surgeon initially placed it, a second operation may be required

 - Continued or increased pain